ckeditor/ckeditor5/packages/ckeditor5-list/docs/features/lists.md

 #### Demo

-Click the second list and use the ordered list {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} dropdown switch to choose whether it should be reversed.
+Click the second list and use the ordered list {@icon @ckeditor/ckeditor5-list/theme/icons/numberedlist.svg Insert ordered list} dropdown switch to choose whether the numbering order should be reversed.

 {@snippet features/lists-reversed}